holadepo/docs/astro/cli/configure-cli.md

 1. In your terminal, open your Astro project.
 2. Run `astro dev init` to generate a new `.astro` directory in your project.
 This subdirectory might be hidden in graphical file browsers.
 You can show hidden files using `⌘ + Shift + .` on Mac or by selecting **View > Hidden items** in Windows file explorer.

+    If the CLI prompts you about whether you want to create a project in a non-empty directory, enter `Yes`.
+The CLI will only create files that aren't yet in your directory.
+In this case, the only file that it will create is `.astro/config.yaml`.

 3. Copy the contents from `.astrocloud/config.yaml` into `.astro/config.yaml`.
 4. Delete `.astrocloud/config.yaml`.